thegetty/quire-docs/content/guide/collection-catalogues.md

   - id: 1
 ```

-The page will feature any images associated with the object, followed by a table of object information and finally any essay/entry text included in the page {{< q-glossary "Markdown file" >}}.
+The page will feature any images associated with the object, followed by a table of object information and finally an essay/entry text included in the page {{< q-glossary "Markdown file" >}}.

 {{< q-figure id="1.7" >}}